MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/warehouse-slotting.md

 ##### Configure the Lines FastTab

 1. On the **Lines** FastTab, select **New** to create a line.
 1. On the new line, set the following values.
-Accept the default values for all other fields.

     - **From quantity:** _0_
     - **To quantity:** _1000000_